15 Plants That Like Wet Soil (Plus Growing Tips and FAQs)

 This garden was created to honor and remember my beloved son, Richard L. Jacobs, whose life was taken by a senseless brutal murder on March 27, 2015.
 Through this beauty, we remember and share with the world what a beautiful human being was lost that horrible fateful day.
 We will love him always.

-Before you consider installing a grass lawn, consider the many benefits of clover.
+About to install a lawn?
+There are more options than just traditional grass.
+Before you decide to install a grass lawn, consider the many benefits of clover.

 "Better Homes and Gardens" magazine has been inspiring gardeners for decades.
 A visit to the magazine's test garden in Des Moines provides a real-life look at some great garden design ideas.

-Inspiration for your gargoyle garden.
-This hub displays a range of gargoyle statues that you can purchase for your home or garden.
+Here is some inspiration for your gargoyle garden.
+This article displays a range of gargoyle statues that you can purchase for your home or garden.

 Water and its symbolism in a Japanese garden holds much meaning.
 To me, it makes the garden all the more a work of art the more I learn about it.
 Here, I talk about some of the symbolism found in Japanese gardening, particularly water.